nhsuk/nhsuk-frontend/packages/components/care-card/README.md

 ## Guidance

-Find out more about the care card component and when to use it in the [NHS Digital service manual](https://beta.nhs.uk/service-manual/styles-components-patterns/care-cards).
+Find out more about the care card component and when to use it in the [NHS digital service manual](https://beta.nhs.uk/service-manual/styles-components-patterns/care-cards).

 ## Quick start examples